 Response.
 The Commission agrees with DOE that land ownership and control requirements are not sufficiently clear regarding their application to preclosure and postclosure activities.
-The requirements have been clarified to indicate that: (1) The GROA shall be located in and on lands that are either acquired lands under the jurisdiction and control of DOE, or lands permanently withdrawn and reserved for its use; (2) DOE has the flexibility to identify and establish additional controls for lands outside the GROA necessary to prevent adverse human actions that could significantly reduce the geologic repository's ability to achieve isolation (postclosure); and (3) DOE has the flexibility to identify and establish additional controls for lands outside the GROA to ensure the requirements at §63.111(a) and (b) are met.
-These clarifications have been made in revisions to §63.121 of the final rule.
+The requirements have been clarified to indicate that: (1) the GROA shall be located in and on lands that are either acquired lands under the jurisdiction and control of DOE, or lands permanently withdrawn and reserved for its use; (2) DOE has the flexibility to identify and establish additional controls for lands outside the GROA necessary to prevent adverse human actions that could significantly reduce the geologic repository's ability to achieve isolation (postclosure); and (3) DOE has the flexibility to identify and establish additional controls for lands the flexibility to identify and establish additional controls for lands controls at § 63.111(a) and (b) are met.
+These clarifications have been made in revisions to § 63.121 of the final rule.